-In addition to keeping records in a laboratory notebook, you will write formal engineering reports on the laboratory problems.
-These reports must be in "IEEE Format modified for single column, double spaced" format, (see download link on course website under "Labs").
-Further information on the IEEE format is available in handouts listed in the "Instructions for writing lab reports" in the Labs section on the course website.
+In addition to keeping records in a laboratory notebook you will write formal engineering reports on the laboratory problems.
+These reports must be in IEEE Conference Paper format as described in handouts attached to this document and listed in the "Instructions for writing lab reports" section on the course web site.
 All rules described in these documents must be followed with the following exceptions:

-- 1) The report is one column rather than two columns, and - 2) Section numbering must match the numbers listed in the "Lab Report pts" pages as listed on the course web site.
+- 1) The report may be one column rather than two-column, and - 2) Section numbering must match the numbers listed in the "Lab Report pts" pages as listed on the course web site.